• Sat. Apr 11th, 2026

 The Edro III Landmark Off Of The Coast Of Paphos Cyprus

-On October 8th, 2011, the Edro III left the port of Limassol, heading for the Greek island of Rhodes.
-Bad weather conditions, resulting from a freak storm, however, damaged the vessel, which then ran aground in the bay of Peyia just north of the City of Paphos.
-All nine crew members were eventually airlifted to safety by a local British military helicopter.
-The ship, which was carrying building materials, has remained perched on the coast ever since.
+On October 8th, 2011, the Edro III left the port of Limassol, but it never made it past the Paphos coast.
+The ill-fated ship, carrying building materials bound for the Greek island of Rhodes, encountered a freak storm.
+The vessel, after sustaining significant damage, ran aground in the bay of Peyia, just north of the City of Paphos.
+All nine crew members were eventually airlifted to safety by a British military helicopter.

-The notable shipwreck that has since become a Paphos landmark has gone on to shape the local marine tourism in the area.
-The rusty remains attract some unique marine life that has helped the site to become a revered diving site.
-The notable shipwreck, which lies just 15 metres off the coast, also provides a fantastic photo opportunity for several visitors to the area, who often use the setting as a backdrop for photos, especially at sunset.
+This shipwreck has since become a Paphos landmark.
+It has also gone on to shape the local marine tourism in the local area.
+The ship’s rusty remains have been found to attract some unique marine life.
+This has helped the site to become a revered diving site.
+The Edro III, which lies just 15 metres off the coast, also provides a fantastic photo opportunity for several visitors to the area.
+They often use the setting as a backdrop for photos, especially at SUNSET.
 The Edro III currently holds the accolade of being the most photographed ship in Cyprus.

 EDRO III FACTS